-During the third quarter of 2019, average travel times in St. Louis and Kansas City were longer in all rush periods compared to the same period last year with the exception of the morning rush in Kansas City.
-The average 10-mile travel time in St. Louis was 11 minutes during the morning and 12 minutes, 21 seconds during the evening.
-For Kansas City, the average travel time was 10 minutes, 59 seconds during the morning and 11 minutes, 54 seconds during the evening.
-Overall, average speeds ranged between 49 miles per hour and 55 miles per hour.
+During the second quarter of 2019, average travel times in St. Louis and Kansas City were shorter by an average of 12 seconds in the morning and longer by an average of 46 seconds in the evening compared to the same period last year.
+The average 10-mile travel time in St. Louis was 10 minutes, 28 seconds during the morning and 13 minutes, 13 seconds during the evening.
+For Kansas City, the average travel time was 10 minutes, 55 seconds during the morning and 12 minutes, 6 seconds during the evening.
+The average travel times for morning rush periods were lower than the same quarter last year while the evening rush periods were higher than last year.
+Overall, average speeds ranged between 49 mph and 57 mph.

-The planning times account for unexpected delays and indicate how much time customers need to plan for their trip in order to arrive on time 95% of the time.
-In St. Louis, the average 10-mile planning times were 15 minutes, 30 seconds during the morning and 18 minutes, 57 seconds during the evening.
-This means customers in the St. Louis evening rush needed to plan 8 minutes, 57 seconds more for a 10-mile trip than they would need in free-flow conditions.
-In Kansas City, the average planning times were 14 minutes, 16 seconds during the morning and 17 minutes, 13 seconds during the evening.
-Customers in the Kansas City evening rush needed to plan 7 minutes, 13 seconds more for a 10-mile trip than they would need in free-flow conditions.
-The planning times in St. Louis and Kansas City represent average rush-hour speeds between 32 and 42 mph.
-Similar to the average travel times, the planning times in St. Louis and Kansas City were longer in all rush periods compared to the same period last year with the exception of the morning rush in Kansas City.
+The planning times account for unexpected delays and indicate how long customers need to plan in order to arrive on time 95 percent of the time.
+In St. Louis, the average 10-mile planning times were 13 minutes, 52 seconds during the morning and 22 minutes, 4 seconds during the evening.
+This means customers in the St. Louis evening rush needed to plan 12 minutes, 4 seconds more for a 10-mile trip than they would need in free-flow conditions.
+In Kansas City, the average planning times were 14 minutes, 3 seconds during the morning and 17 minutes, 26 seconds during the evening.
+Customers in the Kansas City evening rush needed to plan 7 minutes, 26 seconds more for a 10-mile trip than they would need in free-flow conditions.
+The planning times in St. Louis and Kansas City represent average rush-hour speeds between 27 and 43 mph.
+The planning times for both morning rush periods were lower than the previous year, but the planning times for the evening rush periods saw significant increases of about 2 to 4 minutes.

-The average travel times in both regions are higher than the target for the third quarter 2019.
-The morning average travel times in St. Louis and Kansas City are, respectively, 1 minute and 54 seconds greater than the target.
-The evening average travel times are 2 minutes, 23 seconds and 1 minute, 31 seconds greater than the target.
+The average travel times in both regions are higher than the target for the second quarter 2019.
+The morning average travel times in St. Louis and Kansas City are, respectively, 28 and 55 seconds greater than the target.
+The evening average travel times are 2 minutes, 13 seconds and 1 minute, 49 seconds greater than the target.

 Individual freeway segments within the regions experienced longer travel times than the regional averages as depicted in the maps.
-The maps also depict rush hour conditions on selected arterial routes compared to normal traffic flow during non-peak traffic conditions.
+The maps also depict rush-hour conditions on selected arterial routes compared to normal traffic flow during non-peak traffic conditions.